rparrish/REDCapWebDataConnector/README.md

 # REDCapWebDataConnector
-Tableau Web Data Connector to REDCap API
+A Tableau Web Data Connector to REDCap